pncoelho/Learning-Notes/CloudGuru/devops_essentials.md

 Benefits of orchestration:

- - Scalability - Resources can be quicky increased or decreased to meet changing needs;
+ - Scalability - Resources can be quickly increased or decreased to meet changing needs;

- - Stability - Automation tools can automatically responde to fix problems before users see them;
+ - Stability - Automation tools can automatically respond to fix problems before users see them;

  - Save time - Certain tasks and workflows can be automated, freeing up engineer's time;